-Strike possible as UAW contracts about to expire
+Strike looms at GM as UAW extends Ford, Fiat Chrysler pacts

 But leaders are likely to face questions about an expanding federal corruption probe that snared a top official on Thursday.
 Vance Pearson, head of a regional office based near St. Louis, was charged with corruption in an alleged scheme to embezzle union money and spend cash on premium booze, golf clubs, cigars and swanky stays in California.
 It’s the same region that UAW President Gary Jones led before taking the union’s top office last year.

+Jones and other union executives met privately at a hotel at Detroit Metropolitan Airport on Friday.
+After the meeting broke up, Jones’ driver and others physically blocked an Associated Press reporter from trying to approach him to ask questions.
+Jones has not been charged in the case.

+Union spokesman Brian Rothenberg said Friday night that Jones remains in office, as does Pearson.
+“They didn’t make any changes,” he said.

-In a 40-page criminal complaint, the government alleged that over $600,000 in UAW money was used to pay debts by union officials at area businesses, including restaurants, a golf resort, cigar shop and rental properties, between 2014 and 2017.
+In a 40-page criminal complaint, the government alleged that over $600,000 in UAW money was spent by union officials at businesses in the Palm Beach, California, area, including at restaurants, a golf resort, cigar shop and rental properties, between 2014 and 2017.

 The union said the government has misconstrued facts and said the allegations are not proof of wrongdoing.
-“Regardless, we will not let this distract us from the critical negotiations under way with GM to gain better wages and benefits,” spokesman Brian Rothenberg said.
+“Regardless, we will not let this distract us from the critical negotiations under way with GM to gain better wages and benefits,” Rothenberg said.

-He wouldn’t comment on what might happen next in the talks, and GM said only that its goal is to reach an agreement that builds a strong future for the company and its employees.
+At UAW Local 22 in Detroit, picket line schedules for three days were posted on the lobby windows.
+The local represents workers at a plant that straddles the border between Detroit and the hamlet of Hamtramck.

+The 24-hour schedules don’t list any date to start but a separate schedule has a group reporting to the union hall at 6 a.m. on Sunday.
+The factory, which makes the Chevrolet Impala and Cadillac CT6, is one of four that GM plans to close.

 — GM is making big money, $8 billion last year alone, and workers want a bigger slice.
-The union wants annual pay raises to guard against a possible economic downturn, but the company wants to pay lump sums tied to earnings.
-Automakers don’t want higher fixed costs in a possible downturn.
+The union wants annual pay raises to guard against an economic downturn, but the company wants to pay lump sums tied to earnings.
+Automakers don’t want higher fixed costs.

-— The union also wants new products for four factories GM is trying to close, two in the Detroit area, one in Lordstown, Ohio, near Cleveland, and another outside Baltimore.
-The factory plans have irked some union members, even though most laid-off workers will get jobs at other GM factories.
+— The union also wants new products for four factories GM wants to close.
+The factory plans have irked some workers, although most those who were laid off will get jobs at other GM factories.
 GM currently has too much U.S. factory capacity.

-— All three companies want to close the labor cost gap with workers at plants run by foreign automakers.
+— The companies want to close the labor cost gap with workers at plants run by foreign automakers.
 GM’s gap is the largest at $13 per hour, followed by Ford at $11 and Fiat Chrysler at $5, according to figures from the Center for Automotive Research, an industry think tank.
 GM pays $63 per hour in wages and benefits compared with $50 at the foreign-owned factories.

 — Union members have great health insurance plans but workers pay about 4% of the cost.
 Employees of large firms nationwide pay about 34%, according to the Kaiser Family Foundation.
 The companies would like to cut costs.